TrioXpert: An Automated Incident Management Framework for Microservice System: Methodology

 In Incident Expert, the output of the Numerical Expert is given greater weight, as it extracts features and performs downstream processing based on unfiltered, high-resolution metric data, which tend to be more stable and comprehensive compared to partially filtered logs and trace spans.
 For example, sustained CPU or memory anomalies are often reliably captured in the metric view, whereas logs may omit such patterns.
 This design has been validated through ablation studies~\ref{tab:Ablation}, which demonstrate that using only the Numerical Expert yields better performance than relying solely on the Textual Expert.

-\subsubsection{Hallucination mitigation design}
+\subsubsection{Hallucination Mitigation Design}

 To address the challenge of hallucination in LLMs, \name introduces a comprehensive mitigation strategy centered around refined prompt engineering.
 Specifically, \name adopts a structured prompt engineering approach grounded in the ``RGCIE'' principle (\ie Role, Goal, Constraints, Instructions, Example) to tailor prompts for different LLMs.
-By explicitly defining roles, goals, instructions, and constraints, along with providing high-quality examples, this approach ensures that LLMs strictly adhere to task requirements, thereby significantly reducing the occurrence of hallucinations.
-As shown in Fig.~\ref{fig:prompt}The prompts are further formalized using YAML format, enabling consistent structuring, easy customization, and programmable parsing across diverse model interfaces.
+By explicitly defining roles, goals, instructions, and constraints, along with providing high-quality examples, this approach promotes strict adherence of LLMs to task requirements, thereby significantly reducing the occurrence of hallucinations.
+As shown in Fig.~\ref{fig:prompt}, the prompts are further formalized using YAML format, enabling consistent structuring, easy customization, and programmable parsing across diverse model interfaces.
 This systematic design not only enhances the precision of model outputs but also aligns them more closely with the intended objectives.

-Through this strategy, \name effectively mitigates the impact of hallucination, ensuring robust and reliable performance in incident management tasks.
+Through this strategy, \name effectively mitigates the impact of hallucination, contributing to more robust and reliable performance in incident management tasks.